MokoenaLee/hang_person_V2/README.md

 Project Components: (hang_person_V2/lib/hangperson_game.rb)
 ===================
-- The game components for are structured using the Model View Controller design pattern to containerize the game logic
+- The game components are structured using the Model View Controller design pattern to containerize the game logic
+- hangperson_game.rb defines the game logic for keeping track of guesses, correct and incorrect as well as determining a win, lose or continue playing

  #### Order Context: